OfficeDev/office-dev-program-docs/docs/office-365-developer-program.md

 ---
-title: Office 365 Developer Program
+title: Join the Office 365 Developer Program
-description: The Office 365 Developer Program helps you develop and test Office 365 solutions. ms.date: 03/14/2018
+description: Join the Office 365 Developer Program to develop and test Office 365 solutions independent of your production environment. ms.date: 03/19/2018
 ---

 # Welcome to the Office 365 Developer Program